Stryker: Command, control, and targeting

 Extensive computer support helps soldiers fight the enemy while reducing friendly fire incidents.
 Each vehicle can track friendly vehicles in the field as well as detected enemies.
 The driver and the vehicle commander, who also serves as the gunner, have periscopes that allow them to see outside the vehicle without exposing themselves to outside dangers.
 The vehicle commander has access to a day-night thermal imaging camera which allows the vehicle commander to see what the driver sees.
 The vehicle commander has an almost 360-degree field of vision.

-The driver can see slightly more than 90 degrees of vision.
+The Stryker vehicle is equipped with advanced camera systems to enhance driver visibility in various conditions.
+The AN/VAS–5 Driver’s Vision Enhancer (DVE), a compact thermal camera with a high-resolution infrared sensor, provides a 50-degree field of view for effective navigation in low-visibility environments such as fog, smoke, and dust.
+On the M1296 Infantry Carrier Vehicle Dragoon (ICV-D), this system has been replaced by the DVE-Wide, which provides a 107-degree horizontal field of view.
+The DVE-Wide cameras are mounted around the hull, collectively enabling a full 360-degree view for the crew, significantly improving situational awareness.
+Both systems feature image stabilization to counteract shock and vibration, while their ruggedized displays ensure reliability in demanding tactical environments.
+The U.S. Army is also working to integrate the DVE-Wide cameras on the Stryker with the Integrated Visual Augmentation System (IVAS) to give the crew and dismounts a 360-degree view around the vehicle with all doors and hatches closed.
 Soldiers can practice training with the vehicles from computer training modules inside the vehicle.

 General Dynamics Land Systems is developing a new Power and Data Management Architecture to handle computer upgrades.

 The Stryker's thermal sights can see out to 7800 ft, compared to 330 ft for night vision sights used by dismounted soldiers.
 This capability allows the vehicle to warn dismounted soldiers of threats which lie beyond the range of their night vision sights.